w3c/wcag-act-rules/content/rules/9bd38c/proposed.md

 ## Assumptions

-- This rule assumes that [visual reference words][] are forms of information conveyed through visual presentation.
+This rule assumes that [visual reference words][] are forms of information conveyed through visual presentation.
 Therefore, failing this rule fails [Success Criterion 1.3.3 Sensory Characteristics][sc133].
 Visual presentation is not limited to CSS and includes images such as the image of a circle with text.

-- This rule assumes that the language of each test target can be correctly determined (either programmatically or by analyzing the content), and sufficiently understood.

 ## Accessibility Support